-Subd.
-2. Certification.
-"Certification" is a voluntary program in which the state government grants nontransferable recognition to an individual who meets personal qualifications established by the legislature.
-Upon approval, the individual may use "certified" as a designated title.
-A non-certified individual may also perform the lawful occupation for compensation but may not use the title "certified."
+- Subd.
+2. Government certification.
+"Government certification" is a voluntary program in which the state grants nontransferable recognition to an individual who meets personal qualifications established by the legislature.
+Upon receiving initial and continuing approval from the government, the individual may use "government certified" or "state certified" as a designated title.
+A non-certified individual may also perform the lawful occupation for compensation but may not use the title "government certified" or "state certified."
+In this chapter, the term "government certification" is not intended to be synonymous with "occupational license" or to reflect credentials, such as those used for medical board certification or held by a certified public accountant, which are prerequisites to working lawfully in an occupation - Subd.

-Subd.
 3. Lawful occupation.
-"Lawful occupation" means a course of conduct, pursuit or profession that includes the sale of goods or services that are not themselves illegal to sell irrespective of whether the individual selling them is subject to an occupational regulation.
+"Lawful occupation" means a course of conduct, pursuit or profession that includes the sale of goods or services that are not themselves illegal to sell irrespective of whether the individual selling them is subject to an occupational regulation. - Subd.

-Subd.
 4. Occupational license.
 "Occupational license" is a nontransferable authorization in law for an individual to perform exclusively a lawful occupation for compensation based on meeting personal qualifications established by the legislature.
-In an occupation for which a license is required, it is illegal for an individual who does not possess a valid occupational license to perform the occupation for compensation.
+In an occupation for which a license is required, it is illegal for an individual who does not possess a valid occupational license to perform the occupation for compensation. - Subd.

-Subd.
 5. Occupational regulation.
 "Occupational regulation" means a statute, rule, practice, policy, or other state law that allows an individual to use an occupational title or work in a lawful occupation.
-It includes a certification and occupational license.
+It includes a government certification and occupational license.
 It excludes a business license, facility license, building permit, or zoning and land use regulation except to the extent those state laws regulate an individual's personal qualifications to perform a lawful occupation.